UFC 296 card in full with Leon Edwards and Paddy Pimblett in action

-Here’s all you need to know ahead of a stacked card in Las Vegas this weekend
+Here’s all you need to know ahead of a stacked card in Las Vegas tonight

-Two title fights will top a stacked card at UFC 296 this weekend, as the welterweight and men’s flyweight belts are defended in Las Vegas.
+Two title fights will top a stacked card at UFC 296 tonight, as the welterweight and men’s flyweight belts are defended in Las Vegas.

 That fight will play out moments after Alexandre Pantoja defends his flyweight belt for the first time, in a rematch with Brandon Royval.
 Pantoja, who won the title with a decision over Brandon Moreno in July, previously submitted Royval in 2021.